Skip to main content

 Publication Acknowledgement

-If you publish a manuscript including research supported by the Biostatistics Shared Resource, the Hollings Cancer Center recommends the following text to be placed in the acknowledgement section: "Supported in part by the Biostatistics Shared Resource, Hollings Cancer Center, Medical University of South Carolina (P30 CA138313)."
+If you publish a manuscript including research supported by the Biostatistics Shared Resource, the following text is to be placed in the acknowledgement section: "Supported in part by the Biostatistics Shared Resource, Hollings Cancer Center, Medical University of South Carolina (P30 CA138313)."